 If you have a legitimate conflict with any of the exams it is your responsibility to inform me at least a week before the exam.
 Otherwise, makeups will only be given in case of emergency.

-Please contact the Office of Student Disability Services if you have any sort of disability which requires any sort of accommodations.
+Please contact the Student Disability Resource Center if you have any sort of disability which requires any sort of accommodations.
 I am always happy to follow their recommendations; it is your responsibility to inform me at least a week before the exam.

 This will be updated with much more detail as the course progresses.

 Such computations are at the root of most of what we will do.

 Expectation.
 The expected value of a game is the average amount of money you expect to win, with each possibility weighted by its probability.
 You're playing Who Wants to Be a Millionaire.
 Quit or keep going?
 Do you press your luck?

 We will also look at limitations to what the mathematics says about human behavior.
 Would you rather have $900,000, or a one-in-ten chance at $10,000,000?

 You actually can't answer this without making additional assumptions.
 We will discuss Bayes' theorem and Bayesian inference and watch old episodes of Let's Make a Deal.
 We will of course discuss the Monty Hall Problem, which actually did not appear on the show.

 Multi-player Strategy.
 Special considerations are required if you are competing with other players -- especially if you all play simultaneously.

 Here is a round of Final Jeopardy.
 Perhaps an English class would be most helpful here, but the math question here is: how much should you wager?